sev-90/art_of_engineering_course/README.md

 ### Step 2) Import function read_grids from grid_reader.py to read grids/shapefiles.

-You will read two shapefiles, Cencus Block Groups (CBGs) and taxi zones.
+You will read two shapefiles, Census Block Groups (CBGs) and taxi zones.
 Home locations of the visitors in the phone data are associated with cbgs.
 We will project them onto taxi zones.
 Because in next module our goal is to compare taxi users flow with visitors flow to Hudson Yards.

 ### Step 3) Extract mobile phone data of the visitors to the the destination of interest.